thalesmaoa/microprocessor/interrupt/interrupt_time.md

 <img src="images/esp32_micropython_logic.png" alt="Logic Arduino Nano AVR" style="width:80%">

 It took amazingly 38us to change the pin state.
 I must say that is quite disapponting.

+In order to increase speed, some decorations must be applied to the code

+**Test**

 ### Arduino